Stock market today: Wall Street hangs near records as it closes another winning week

 NEW YORK (AP) — U.S. stocks are hanging near record heights Friday, on track to close another winning week in their stunning rally since Halloween.

-The S&P 500 was 0.2% higher in early trading and could finish a day above the 5,000 level for the first time after briefly breaching it on Thursday.
+The S&P 500 was 0.3% higher in midday trading and could finish the day above the 5,000 level for the first time after briefly breaching it on Thursday.
 It’s heading for its 14th winning week in the last 15.

 Wall Street's rally got going with hopes that cooling inflation would get the Federal Reserve to dial down the pressure by cutting interest rates.
 Lately, such cuts look to be coming later than hoped because reports keep showing a remarkably solid economy.
 But that strength has in turn raised expectations for profits from companies, supporting stocks.

-FirstEnergy rose 4.8% for the largest gain in the S&P 500 after its profit and revenue for the latest quarter likewise topped Wall Street’s forecasts.

-Big Tech stocks were doing most of the market’s heavy lifting, as they’ve been for more than a year.
-Nvidia, Microsoft and Amazon were the three strongest forces lifting the S&P 500 after each rose at least 0.6%.
+Big Tech stocks were doing most of the market’s heavy lifting, as they’ve been for more than a year, in part on mania around artificial-intelligence technology.
+Nvidia, Microsoft and Amazon were three of the strongest forces lifting the S&P 500 after each rose at least 1%.

 Profits have largely been coming in better than expected for big companies in the S&P 500 this reporting season, which passed its halfway point this week.